Thailand races to find missing marines from sunken warship | Science-Environment

 "He was floating in the water for 10 hours.
 He was still conscious, so we could take him out of the water safely," said Captain Kraipich Korawee-Paparwit, commander of the HTMS Kraburi, one of search vessels.
 Relatives of the missing gathered at rescue centres awaiting news of loved ones.

 Malinee Pudphong, aunt of missing marine Saharat Esa, said she spoke to her nephew by phone before the boat went down and was shocked to hear he did not get a life jacket.
-"We have no hope as they are floating in the sea with just a life ring and with this kind of wind, you think they will withstand that?" she said.
+"It's a body of a 21-year-old," she said.
+"He's not strong enough."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)